 Highlights of a Garden Route Tour

-One of the most popular starting points for Garden Route tours is Oudtshoorn.
-Whilst the classic route often begins on the coast at Mossel Bay, some travelers prefer to begin from this rural town due to its huge population of ostriches!
+One of the most popular starting points for Garden Route tours, Oudtshoorn is situated inland from Mossel Bay.
+Whilst the classic route often begins on the coast, some travellers prefer to begin from this rural town due to its huge population of ostriches!
 In fact, Oudtshoorn is home to the largest population of these flightless birds on earth!
 Famed for its ostrich feather industry, the town is nestled between the Swartberg and the Outeniqua Mountains.
 This pristine natural environment consists of a unique semi-arid landscape, home to beautiful rolling hills and flower meadows.
 Of course, no trip to Oudtshoorn would be complete without visiting one of its thriving ostrich farms.

 Heading eastwards across the Cape, you’ll arrive in Knysna, a true treasure of the Garden Route.
 Surrounded by forests, mountains and the warm waters of the Indian Ocean, Knysna is well-known for its outdoor activities and unspoilt beaches.
 In fact, several protected nature reserves provide ample choice for hiking enthusiasts, whilst the sheltered Knysna Lagoon, flanked by the sheer rock faces known as the ‘Knysna Heads’, is perfect for a peaceful boat ride.
 Furthermore, foodies love Knysna for its excellent seafood, cosmopolitan restaurants and thriving local wine scene.
 Indeed, the city is famed for its fresh oysters, cultivated in the Knysna Lagoon.